A7med9870/college_3y_s1/college_3y_s1/E5_mena/week_3/day_1.md

 java returns
-as the worset syntax program lang ever existed
+as the worst syntax program lang ever existed

-inhertinces
+inheritances
 abstract class
-intefaces
+interfaces
 is like a class
     but has no attributes